derbyps/api-saharaid/_docs/backend-flow.md

 ## 2. Request boundaries

 - One Serverless service defines multiple Python Lambda functions, their API Gateway HTTP API routes, and shared configuration.
+- Participant routes use the participant Lambda; `/files/presign-upload`, `/files/presign-download`, and `/documents` use the documents Lambda.
 - The frontend sends a Cognito access token to API Gateway.
 An HTTP API JWT authorizer validates its signature, issuer, audience, and expiry before invoking a protected Lambda function.
 - `POST /login` accepts credentials and invokes Cognito through boto3.
 If Cognito returns `NEW_PASSWORD_REQUIRED`, Lambda returns a challenge session and the frontend prompts for a new password. `POST /login/new-password` responds to the challenge through Cognito; only after it succeeds does the backend return tokens.
 - `POST /login/refresh` uses the Cognito refresh token to obtain another access token.
 It returns a replacement refresh token when Cognito rotates it; otherwise the existing refresh token remains usable.